From DiceCTF 2021

 So the payload link ends up being:

 Great.
 Also heads up, remember that links have their respective encoding.
-If things fuck up, Just replace the “+” you used in the code with “%2B” like i did or it will be considered a space instead.
+If things screw up, Just replace the “+” you used in the code with “%2B” like i did or it will be considered a space instead.

 I verified that the link works.
 Now it’s time to send it to the bot.